-Students may have the examination performed at the University Student Health Center or may be examined by their own physician or nurse practitioner.
-If you elect to have your physical at the University Student Health Center, please call (559) 278-2734 for an appointment.
+Students are encouraged to have their physical examination performed at the University Student Health and Counseling Center (SHCC) or may be examined by their own primary care provider.
+If you elect to have your physical at the University SHCC, please call (559) 278-2734 for an appointment.
+You will need to complete the Mental Health Inventory questionnaires (MHI-38) and bring them to your appointment with you.
+The MHI-38 is posted in your MSN Course Canvas.